The Privacy, Data Protection and Cybersecurity Law Review: Netherlands

 - the monitoring of their behaviour as far as their behaviour takes place within the Netherlands.

 Cybersecurity and data breaches

 Organisations (including government entities and non-profit organisations) are subject to the security requirements for personal data set out in the GDPR, including data breach reporting requirements.
-In 2019, the Dutch DPA received about 27,000 notifications of data security breaches, mostly from the financial (30 per cent) and health (28 per cent) sectors.22
+In 2020, the Dutch DPA received about 24,000 notifications of data security breaches.23

 Additional rules apply to government organisations and organisations in certain sectors such as healthcare and financial institutions.
 Mostly, requirements relating to data and cybersecurity are principle-based rather than rule-based, meaning organisations have some freedom in determining what measures to implement.
 However, in some cases, the law mandates the use of certain technologies or standards.
 Examples are DigiD, the identity management platform for communication between government organisations and Dutch residents, and mandatory NEN information security standards for the healthcare sector.

 Best practices differ based on the size of the organisation as well as the risks involved.
 In addition to any mandatory legal requirements that may apply, organisations that process large amounts of data or sensitive data are expected to have robust policies in place and commitments in this respect (including audit obligations) are often the topic of negotiation in negotiations and included in contractual documentation.
 Increasing GDPR and security awareness and developments such as the Schrems II ruling and remote working due to the covid-19 pandemic continue to boost procuring market parties' critical view of security.
 Organisations hoping to do business in the Netherlands should take into account that information and cybersecurity, including mitigation of risks that can lead to a loss of control or foreign state access, can be a deal-breaker when not properly addressed.